JackV2020/Domoticz-Oneliners/README.md

+This Domoticz plugin was developed on a Raspberry Pi and may work on other platforms also.

 This plugin manages Generic Custom Sensors for each item defined in the configuration file oneliners.conf.

-Manages means adding, changing, removing and updating the sensors in Domoticz .
+There is a screenshot of the basic implementation in the screenshots folder.

-How to configure is described in oneliners.conf itself which already contains 17 example sensors
+How to configure is described in oneliners.conf itself which already contains 19 example sensors so you may just install and run.

-Each sensor needs :
- - Description
-    This goes into the description of the device
- - Name
-    The name of the device
- - Type=Custom
-    The type, at this moment only Custom is supported
- - Image
-    The name of the Image (the plugin comes with a folder CustomImages)
- - Units
-    The units for the value
- - Command
-    The oneliner to get a float value

-At this moment only the Type Custom is supported which results in a Custom Sensor.
-Other types may be introduced in the future, who knows ;-)

-After changing the oneliners.conf file the plugin needs a restart.

 Updates of values in Domoticz are done every minute.

-To install the plugin you need to get the contents of the zip file oneliners.zip
+To install the plugin you need to get the contents in your plugin folder :

 On a Raspberry Pi you could :

-Start a terminal and go to your plugins folder and the next wget command will download a zip file, unpack and remove the zipfile :
+Start a terminal and go to your plugins folder and the next will get it for you into a oneliners folder :

-....../plugins$ wget https://raw.githubusercontent.com/JackV2020/Domoticz-Oneliners/main/oneliners.zip -O oneliners.zip && unzip -o oneliners.zip && rm oneliners.zip
+ ....../plugins$ git clone https://github.com/JackV2020/Domoticz-Oneliners.git oneliners

+later when you want to check for updates you go into the folder and issue git pull :
+ ....../plugins/oneliners$ git pull
+ Note that an update will give you a new oneliners.conf and overwrite yours.
+ So before updating make sure to have a backup copy of yours.

-Now to get it into Domoticz restart your domoticz like :
+To get it into Domoticz restart your domoticz like :

     sudo systemctl restart domoticz

 After this you can add a device of the Type 'Jacks OneLiners'.

-When you do not like the Type name 'Jacks OneLiners' feel free to edit plugin.py and modify it before you actually add your hardware.

 Thanks for reading and enjoy.